turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 What other norms might need to be established in order to fulfill our principles of being **specific, actionable, and kind**?

+**You Do:** As a team, spend 5 minutes discussing where you are in the Tuckman's Group Life Cycle and setting norms for your retro discussion.

 #### How to Get Started: Prepare
 Be ready to discuss: